yongzx/GSoC-2019-FrameNet/Documentation - Frame Assignment using Multilingual FN.md

 ```

 **List index out of range error** - This error occurs when I used PyDaisy to retrieve BrasilFN frames for the new lexical units.
 I believe the error is due to there's none of BrasilFN frames are associated to any of the words in the exemplar sentences of the lexical units.
 An example of such sentence (in Portugese) is "o açougue", which is translated from NewsScape sentence "the butcher shop."

 There's no fix or further actions required to tackle the error because the issue involves expansion of BrasilFN.
-Therefore, the error is handle by try-except statement, and there's
+Therefore, the error is handle by try-except statement.

 **MYMEMORY WARNING: YOU USED ALL AVAILABLE FREE TRANSLATIONS FOR TODAY.
 NEXT AVAILABLE IN  12 HOURS 28 MINUTES 55 SECONDSVISIT HTTPS://MYMEMORY.TRANSLATED.NET/DOC/USAGELIMITS.PHP TO TRANSLATE MORE** - This error occurs due to the API translation limit when I use the `translate` Python library.
 Free, anonymous usage is limited to 1000 words/day.

 There are two adjustments made.
-The first adjustment is made to code by removing the translation for the entire sentences in the KoreanFN frame assignment function.
+1. Remove the translation for the entire sentences in the KoreanFN frame assignment function.
 The translation to korean lexical units are done by direct translation, with the trade off that the translation might not be accuracy due to polysemous words.
-The second adjustment is to use `sleep` (for 24 hours) whenever this error is encountered.
+2. use `sleep` for 24 hours whenever this error is encountered.

+---
+## Future Directions

+There are a few future improvements for assigning the best frame for the cluster using multilingual framenets.

+1. Use more alignments built by multilingual FrameNet projects such as SwedenFN and GermanFN.
+Some of the FrameNets such as JapaneseFN and SpanishFN do not have API and dataset publicly available, but their web interface for online visualization is available.
+In the future, when there are more APIs released for these multilingual framenets, they can be incorporated into the pipeline.

+2. Merging similar frames are necessary because of different naming conventions for different FrameNet.
+For example, "People_by_age" in KoreanFN and "frm_people_by_age" in BrasilFN are both the same frame.

+3. Currently, each cluster is associated with a dictionary of potential frames, mapped to their frequency of occurrences.
+If the occurrences of a particularly frame are more than other frames, the frame would be considered the best frame for the cluster.

+   The reason is that if a cluster hypothetically represents a frame, then most of the lexical units in the cluster share the same frame; therefore, the frequency of the retrieved frame that best represents the cluster will be high.

+   However, this could be problematic because first, the lexical units could be polysemous, and the concept of one-frame-for-one-cluster may not be true.
+Second, if there's a completely even spread of frequency, this rule-of-thumb of choosing the frame with maximum frequency will not work.